ZeroCater/pg_events/README.md

 This prepares the database to send notifications to the worker.
 The command is idempotent and could be called as many times.
 It is only required to be called once on a database.
 No need to call this after migrations or deploys, it will be fine and have no effect if you do so.
 If you are running on a highly active database, it is recommended not to call this method too often, since it recreates all triggers and there is a chance to miss events in between.

+If you do not have superuser permissions on the database you should disable auto rebuild.
+To disable the auto rebuild feature, you can pass the `--auto-rebuild` argument as `false`, the default value is `True`.
+We recommend using the `build` method as a post deploy or post migration script.
+The method is idempotent and it's safe to call multiple times.

 ## Worker